 Not only can you take advantage of some great last-minute and winter offers, you can make the most of lower ‘out of season’ prices on self-catering cottages, apartments and houses as well as bed and breakfasts and hotels.

-If you over-indulged during the Christmas period, then The Suffolk Coast is the ideal place to burn off a few of those festive pounds!
 As an Area of Outstanding Natural Beauty, there are plenty of places to head out into the great outdoors for an invigorating walk.
-Whilst you’re out, you can spot some of the UKs rarest birds, so remember to pack the binoculars!
+Whilst you’re out, you can spot some of the UK's rarest birds, so remember to pack the binoculars!

 For downloadable maps and guides, check out our ‘Walking Guide’.

-4. Enjoy seasonal food and live entertainment at a local pub
+4. Enjoy seasonal food at a local pub

 You can experience something a bit different at a Suffolk Coast pub this winter...

-For pubs, restaurants and places to eat on The Suffolk Coast, head to our 'Food & Drink' guide.
+For more pubs, restaurants and places to eat inspiration on The Suffolk Coast, head to our 'Food & Drink' guide.

 5. Dogs have free reign!